- 1 How to Explain Depression to Someone who Doesn’t Understand

-- 1 How can you explain depression to someone who doesn’t understand!?
+- 1.1 How to describe depression to someone who doesn’t have it, get it, or understand!?

 Why is it so difficult?

 You’ve taken the most important step.
 You’ve sat down with someone you trust.
-Looking them in the eyes, you think carefully about what to say, and…..nothing.
+Maybe it’s a loved one; a partner, a parent, or even a child.
+You look them in the eyes and think carefully about what to say.
+Three seconds pass, five, ten, your mouth opens and…..nothing.

 And so comes the tough question that I’m attempting to answer today.

-How can you explain depression to someone who doesn’t understand!?
+How to describe depression to someone who doesn’t have it, get it, or understand!?

 Depression isn’t even something that makes sense to you.
-How the hell are you going to make it make sense to someone else?
+How in the world are you going to make it make sense to someone else?

 This post is a little different from what I usually write about here at Project Monkey Mind.
 It’s a little bit raw.
 But that’s because depression is a dark place, so it’s necessary to bring some light to it (terrible pun intended).

 There is often a perceived stigma which makes people who suffer from depression not want to share it.
 This is unfortunate, because openness is what can lead to social connection and recovery.
-This stigma is not helping the problem.
+Stigma does not help the problem.
 In fact, it’s antiquated and serves no one.

-Imagine for a second that you had a cold but you feared going to the pharmacy?
-It would be incredibly frustrating to say the least.
+Imagine for a second that you had a cold but you feared going to a pharmacy?
+Or you pulled a muscle but felt the need to avoid going to a physiotherapist?
+It would be incredibly frustrating, to say the least.

-When we try to tell someone what depression is, it’s common that you can feel like something’s getting lost in translation.
-To you it may seem like they’ll just never understand, and to them it may seem like it just doesn’t make any sense.
+When we try to describe exactly what depression feels like, there’s a sense that something important is getting lost in translation.
+To you, it may seem like they’ll just never understand, and to them, it may seem like it just doesn’t make any sense.

-The reason it’s tough to share your experience of depression with someone is because it feels like you’re sharing a deep part of yourself.
+One reason it’s tough to share your experience of depression with someone is that it feels like you’re sharing a deep part of yourself.
 And not a part of yourself you’re proud of.
 It’s the part that you don’t like, the part that you don’t want the world to see.

 It’s your weakness, your dirty little secret, the silent critic that can make you question every compliment you get, every positive experience you have, any sense of self-worth or self-confidence.
 It’s confusing, exhausting, ugly, and justifiably, not really anyone’s favourite topic of conversation.
 Sometimes you may not even know why you’re feeling so sad for what may seem like no reason at all.